CIS700-Procedural-Graphics/Project2-Distribution/README.md

 1. Change the colors of the feathers of the wing

 2. Change the strength and direction of wind, which is seen as a small perturbarance

-3. Change the persistence of the octaves of Noise
+3. Change the flapping speed of the wing

-4. Change the number of octaves of Noise
+4. Change the control points of the spline that determines the wing shape

-5. Change the field of view of the camera
+5. Change various aspects of the feathers on the wing: the number of feathers, how they're distributed, their orientation, and their size

-6. Change the aspect ratio of the camera
+6. Change the field of view of the camera

 The UVs are updated constantly to make the surface of the sphere seem animated.